-•Recognize that risk and need in the community have a substantial impact on student educational and behavioral outcomes that may exceed what any single school can overcome on its own and engage more directly with students and families living in the most vulnerable segments of the community to understand how best to support their needs and to identify what assets they bring to the school from their community.
+•Engage more directly with students and families living in the most vulnerable segments of the community to understand how best to support their needs in the school setting and to identify what assets they bring to the school from their community.

-•Partner with community-based organizations that support student and family well-being outside of school, such as those focusing on economic empowerment, safe and stable housing, and food security.
+•Learn more about the community-based organizations that support student and family well-being outside of school, such as those focusing on economic empowerment, safe and stable housing, and food security, in order to share this information with students and parents.